willforde/script.module.codequick/docs/tutorial.rst

         if next_tag is not None:
             # Find all page links
             next_tag = next_tag.findall("li/a")
-            # Reverse list if links so the next page should be the first item
+            # Reverse list of links so the next page link should be the first item
             next_tag.reverse()
-            # Atempt to find the next page link with the text of '>>'
+            # Attempt to find the next page link with the text of '>>'
             for node in next_tag:
                 if node.text == u"\xbb":
                     yield Listitem.next_page(url=node.get("href"), callback=video_list)